Deepening our Connection with Nature through Education and Exploration.

 We offer two sessions at each school, one fall semester and one winter/spring semester.
 Occasionally we offer additional full day programs when possible.

-Continuing education in an awesome classroom!
+Learn from great naturalists in an awesome outdoor classroom!
+Our programs include local afternoon or multi-day programs around Juneau and occasional longer field expeditions.
 Teachers earn continuing education credits (500 level courses) while exploring gorgeous areas and learning the natural history of Southeast Alaska.
-We offer both school-year weekend programs and week-long summer programs, with affordable tuition thanks to generous support from our partners.
+We offer affordable tuition thanks to generous support from our partners.

 Teacher Expeditions are designed to ensure teachers have all the tools needed to engage their students outdoors for years to come.
 Working with our classrooms outdoors can invigorate lessons, bringing abstract concepts to life and engaging children who may not be as engaged indoors.